 Dr. Nathalie Gaspar is a paediatric oncologist at Gustave Roussy Cancer Campus in Villejuif, France.
 She is in charge of bone sarcomas, cancers with peak incidence in the AYA population, from biology to clinical care.
 Dr. Gaspar will be talking about clinical trials in bone sarcomas.

 Prof. Robin Jones is a medical oncologist with a specialist interest in bone and soft issue sarcomas.
 He has been principle investigator on numerous phase I, II and III trials.
 He is Consultant Medical Oncologist and Reader at the Royal Marsden and ICR, London, UK.

 Prof. Robin Jones will be talking about open clinical trials in soft tissue sarcomas and GIST (incl. desmoids and TGCT).

-Join us for this webinar and learn more about current clinical trials in sarcomas!
-Please register here.
+Watch the webinar and learn more about current clinical trials in sarcomas!